ray-project/ray/doc/source/serve/advanced-guides/advanced-autoscaling.md

 * Set a lower `upscale_delay_s`.
 The autoscaler always waits `upscale_delay_s` seconds before making a decision to upscale, so lowering this delay allows the autoscaler to react more quickly to changes, especially bursts, of traffic.
 * Set a larger `upscale_smoothing_factor`.
 If `upscale_smoothing_factor > 1`, then the autoscaler scales up more aggressively than normal.
 This setting can allow your deployment to be more sensitive to bursts of traffic.
 * Lower the `metric_interval_s`.
 Always set `metric_interval_s` to be less than or equal to `upscale_delay_s`, otherwise upscaling is delayed because the autoscaler doesn't receive fresh information often enough.
-* Set a lower `max_concurrent_queries`.
-If `max_concurrent_queries` is too high relative to `target_num_ongoing_requests_per_replica`, then when traffic increases, most or all of the requests might be assigned to the existing replicas before the new replicas are started.
+* Set a lower `max_ongoing_requests`.
+If `max_ongoing_requests` is too high relative to `target_num_ongoing_requests_per_replica`, then when traffic increases, most or all of the requests might be assigned to the existing replicas before the new replicas are started.
 This setting can lead to very high latencies during upscale.

 ### Deployments scaling down too quickly